-(a) Uncertainty of game outcome ξ for the present game record of Congkak is approximated with the model curve:
+(a) Uncertainty of game outcome $\xi$ for the present Congkak is approximated with the model curve:

-$$\xi = (1 - \eta)^{0.15},$$
+$\xi = (1 - \eta)^{0.15}$ ,

-while that of Othello with the model curve:
+while that for the present Othello with the model curve:

-$$\xi = (1 - \eta)^{0.04},$$
+$$\xi = (1 - \eta)^{0.04}$$

-where η is the non-dimensional game length.
-This means that Othello is more balanced than Congkak in the games shown in this study, and thus it is considered that the former is more exciting than the latter.
-However, it must be noted that this conjecture is neither universal nor objective, because the results are highly dependent on individual feeling or emotion of game players.
-According to the classification by [17], Othello can be classified as "one-sided game", while Congkak as "seesaw game".
+where $\eta$ is the normalized game length.
+It is inferred that the Othello is more balanced than the Congkak, and thus it is considered that the former having the smaller value of n, is more exciting than the latter.
+However, this point of view is neither universal nor objective, because the results are highly depending on individual feeling or emotion of game players.

-(b) It is inferred that the logarithmic uncertainty of game outcome or Shannon's entropy [2] provides only an order of uncertainty of game outcome, but not itself.
-It is considered that the value required is given by the present proposed advantageous uncertainty of game outcome.
+According to the classification by Iida et al(2011b), the Othello can be classified as "one-sided game", while the Congkak as "seesaw game".

-(c) An information dynamic model representing the uncertainty of game outcome has been derived based on fluid mechanics.
-Its usefulness has been confirmed by game experiments using Congkak and Othello.
+- (b) It is inferred that the logarithmic uncertainty of game outcome or Shannon's entropy(1948) provides only an order of uncertainty of game outcome, but not itself: It is considerd that the wanted value is given by the present proposed advantageous uncertainty of game outcome. - (c) An information dynamic model representing the uncertainty of game outcome has been derived based on the fluid mechanics.
+Its usefulness has been confirmed by comparing with the present actual game experiments due to congkak as well as Othello.

-(d) Congkak has been recently introduced into Japan for the first time, as far as the present authors are aware, and analyzed in order to explore improvement of its entertainment.
-As a result, it is realized that Congkak is a unique regional game in South-East Asia, having a high possibility to spread out widely.
+(d) Congkak has been here introduced into Japan for the first time, as far as the present authors are aware of, and analyzed in order to explore the game potential with aiming at the future improvement regarding its entertainment.
+As the result, it is realized that Congkak is a unique regional game at South-East Asia, having a high possibility to spread out widely.